jamiebutterworth2016/machine-learning/README.md

 ## About
 ML is a subset of AI, a subset of data science, a subset of computer science.\
 ML is self-learning - not explicitly programmed.\
-It finds patterns in data.
+The model finds patterns in data.
 We have all this data.
 Let's make use of it!

 ## Semi-supervised learning
 Algorithms are split into categories: unsupervised learning and supervised learning.\